 Figure 4: Graphical user interface of the Forecaster module.
 A list of different parameterizations is being processed.

 The software first downloads the predictor describing the target situation, such as 1 GFS outputs [?, Global Forecast System,]see section 1.2]Kanamitsu1991,Kanamitsu1989.
 It then interpolates the gridded data to match the resolution of the archive (for example 2.5 in the case of the NCEP/NCAP reanalysis I).
-The analogues dates are next sought according to the provided parameterization, and the predictand data are associated with the corresponding dates.
+The analogues dates are next sought according to the selected parameterization, and the predictand data are associated with the corresponding dates.
 The results are finally saved in auto-describing NetCDF files.
 If required, a synthetic XML is generated for an easier integration on a web platform for example.
 Every step of the forecast, from the predictor downloading to the final results, is done in the software (and controlled through configuration), without use of external scripts (e.g. for data conversion).

-When using a parameterization of the AM, previously optimized in perfect prognosis [?, optimization on the reanalysis dataset, without taking into account the uncertainty of operational forecasts,]]Klein1963, in operational forecasting, one should take into account the increasing uncertainty of the predictor with the lead time.
-An available option, proposed by [Thevenot(2004)], is to increase the number of analogues with the lead time.
-These values should be optimized, for every lead time, by using reforecast data of the model considered for operational forecasting.

-The command-line interface allows to start the process for the present date, a selected past date, or the last days (as long as the predictors are available on the provider server).
+When using a given parameterization of the AM, it has previously been optimized in a perfect prognosis context[?, i.e. by optimization on the whole reanalysis dataset, as will be seen later.
+However, this does not take into account the uncertainty of the target situation when taken from operational forecasts of a NWP model,]]Klein1963.
+In operational forecasting, one should take into account the uncertainty of the predictor increasing with the lead time.
+An available option will be proposed in the optimisation sectionThe command-line interface allows to start the process for the present date, a selected past date, or the last days (as long as the predictors are available on the provider server).
 When there is nothing to process (no new predictor data available), the execution just stops, leading to no loss of computing resources.
 The recommended use is thus to set up a cron task on a Linux server in order to trigger the forecast every 30 minutes.
 When using GFS outputs, this would provide 4 forecasts a day with a reduced delay between GFS outputs availability and the analogue forecast.

 A user interface allows the creation of the precipitation database.
 Its generation consists in extracting the time series from text files in order to process them and save a database in the NetCDF format.
 During the process, Gumbel adjustments are automatically calculated in order to determine the values corresponding to different return periods.
 The time series are normalized by a selected return period (default 10 years) and their square root is eventually processed.
 The final database file contains both the raw and the normalized series, as well as characteristics of the gauging stations and some metadata.